Beroun: 20th–21st centuries

 Beroun was significantly transformed during communist rule.
 Heavy industry was expanded, and central government policy set quotas for new flats.
 As Beroun is situated between two rivers in a deep valley without suitable building plots, quotas were met by demolishing historical medieval buildings and erecting prefabricated high-rise buildings.
 The town look was changed again in the 1980s when the D5 highway was opened, running on the bridge above the town.

 Králův Dvůr, together with multiple municipalities, was joined to Beroun in 1980.
 In 1990, Králův Dvůr and Trubín became separate municipalities.

 Since the fall of communism, the town has been revitalised.
 Medieval buildings have been reconstructed, and town walls have been conserved.
 Heavy industry left the town, significantly raising the quality of living.
 In the 21st century, Beroun has become a popular place to live with high population growth and with an above-average quality of environment and health care.

+Economy

+Beroun is home to the Tipsport.net company, which is the largest betting agency in the Czech Republic.
+It has more than 1,000 employees.
+The largest industrial employers in Beroun are Carrier Refrigeration Operation Czech Republic (manufacturer of air conditioning equipment) and Swisspearl Česká republika (manufacturer of fibre cement building materials), both with more than 250 employees.